Setting Up PayPal Payment Method

 If you enabled test mode (when not ready to accept live payments) in the previous step, you must create a Sandbox application.
 However, to set up PayPal to charge real payments, you must create a Live application.

-Log in with your PayPal account to https://developer.paypal.com.
+Log in with your PayPal account at https://developer.paypal.com.

 Go to Dashboard >> My Apps & Credentials, click the Live tab, and then the “Create App” button.